+Automotive Engines 10th

+Chapter 31 Crankshafts, Balance Shafts, and Bearings

-Automotive Technology 6th Edition Chapter 35 Name SHORT ANSWER.
+SHORT ANSWER.
 Write the word or phrase that best completes each statement or answers the question.

-1) What are the types of engine bearing materials?
-2) Why is it important that crankshafts be stored vertically?
-3) What is the difference between bearing crush and bearing spread?
-4) What is the difference between primary and secondary balance?
-5) How many degrees of crankshaft rotation are there between cylinder firings on an inline 4-cylinder engine, an inline 6-cylinder engine, and a V-8 engine?
+- 1. Why is it important that crankshafts be stored vertically? - 2.
+What are the two types of camshaft bearings? - 3.
+What are the types of engine bearing materials? - 4.
+What is the difference between bearing crush and bearing spread? - 5.
+What is the difference between primary and secondary balance?

+6. How many degrees of crankshaft rotation are there between cylinder firings on an inline 4-cylinder engine, an inline 6-cylinder engine, and a V-8 engine?

-Answer Key
+Answer Key Testname: ENGINES 10 SHORT31

-Testname: SHORT 35

-1) Engine bearings materials include: babbett, tri-metal, and aluminum.
-Page Ref: 405

-- 2) All crankshafts should be placed on the floor vertically to help prevent warping due to gravity.
-Page Ref: 404 - 3) Bearing crush is the amount the bearing insert extends above the housing bore.
+- 1. All crankshafts should be stored vertically to help prevent warping due to gravity.
+Page Ref: 453 - 2.
+Full round (sleeve-type)bearings Split-type (half-shell) bearings Page Ref: 459 - 3.
+Engine bearings materials include: babbett, tri-metal, and aluminum.
+Page Ref: 454 - Bearing crush is the amount the bearing insert extends above the housing bore.
 Bearing spread is the arc of the bearing insert; it has a slightly larger arc than does the bearing housing.
-Page Ref: 408 - 4) Primary balance.
+Page Ref: 458 - 5.
+Primary balance.
 When pistons move up and down in the cylinders, they create a primary vibration, which is a strong low-frequency vibration.
 A counterweight on the crankshaft opposite the piston/rod assembly helps reduce this vibration.
-An inline four-cylinder engine has very little primary vibration, because as two pistons are traveling upward in the cylinders, two are moving downward at the same time, effectively canceling out primary unbalances. - Secondary balance.
+An inline four-cylinder engine has very little primary vibration, because as two pistons are traveling upward in the cylinders, two are moving downward at the same time, effectively canceling out primary unbalances.

+• Secondary balance.
 Four-cylinder engines, however, suffer from a vibration at twice engine speed.
 This is called a secondary vibration, which is a weak high-frequency vibration caused by a slight difference in the inertia of the pistons at top dead center, compared to bottom dead center.
 This vibration is most noticeable at high engine speeds, especially if the engine size is greater than 2 liters.
+Page Ref: 450